 - After the “Get data from DB” node in your expression, click the

-icon and add an Operation. - Choose the
++icon and add an Operation. - Choose the

-operation from the Array (List) transformations. - For the index, provide a static
+atoperation from the Array (List) transformations. - For the index, provide a static

-with a value of0
+Numberwith a value of0.

-operation will pull that single post object out of the list.4
+at index 0 operation will pull that single post object out of the list.Part 4: Display the Single Record’s Data

-Finally, let’s bind our UI elements to thecurrentPost
+Finally, let’s bind our UI elements to thecurrentPost state.

 - Select the title Text element.
 Bind its Content Source to the

-property. - Select the content Text element.
+currentPoststate variable and selecttitleproperty. - Select the content Text element.
 Bind its Content Source to the

-state variable and selectcontent
+currentPoststate variable and selectcontentproperty.